Halloween at Universal Studios Japan with Kids

 Halloween is one of the biggest events at Universal Studios Japan (USJ), so I thought I would write an article about what it’s like to visit during this time with kids.

 Halloween at Universal Studios Japan is an annual event held from around the beginning of September to the beginning of November.
-Note that the exact dates change every year, so check the official USJ website for more details.
+This year it will be held from September 5th to November 3rd.

 Halloween Horror Nights